markovejnovic/Quik/README.md

 ### Coding style tests

-The coding style is planned to be according to `PEP8`, but these tests are not yet implemented.
+The coding style is according to `PEP8`.
+These tests are easily runnable with `pyunittest Quik/ test/`.

 ## License